sign-language-processing/sign-language-processing.github.io/src/index.md

 Annotations can be created on multiple layers, called tiers, which can be hierarchically interconnected.
 An annotation can either be time-aligned to the media, or it can refer to other existing annotations.
 The content of annotations consists of Unicode text and annotation documents are stored in an XML format (EAF).
-ELAN is open source ([GPLv3](https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3)), and binaries are [available](https://archive.mpi.nl/tla/elan/download) for Windows, macOS, and Linux.
+ELAN is open source ([GPLv3](https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3)), and installation is [available](https://archive.mpi.nl/tla/elan/download) for Windows, macOS, and Linux.

-##### iLex

-[iLex](https://www.sign-lang.uni-hamburg.de/ilex/) [@hanke2002ilex] is a tool for sign language lexicography and corpus analysis, that combines features found in empirical sign language lexicography and in sign language discourse transcription.
-It supports the user in lexicon building while working on the transcription of a corpus and offers a number of unique features considered essential due to the specific nature of sign languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.
+##### Anvil - The Video Annotation Research Tool
+[Anvil](https://www.anvil-software.org/) [@kipp2001anvil] is a free video annotation tool, offering multi-layered annotation based on a user-defined coding scheme.
+In Anvil, the annotator can see color-coded elements on multiple tracks in time-alignment.
+Some special features are cross-level links, non-temporal objects, timepoint tracks, coding agreement analysis, 3D viewing of motion capture data and a project tool for managing whole corpora of annotation files.
+Anvil installation is [available](https://www.anvil-software.org/download/index.html) for Windows, macOS, and Linux.

 ### Existing Datasets